goutkannan/LUA-for-Nautilus/README.md

 ## Interaction with the shell

-Lua boots up with  `root-shell>` , Enter the command `lua` to invoke the Lua interpreter.
+Lua boots up with  `root-shell>` , Enter the command `lua` to invoke the Lua interpreter.The shell will load with Lua interpreter waiting for input.

-![lua_init]

-Use the command line option -i to execute a preloaded script and the return back to the Lua interpreter.

-![lua_script]

-The shell will load with Lua interpreter waiting for input.

 ![init screen](https://github.com/goutkannan/LUA-for-Nautilus/blob/master/Lua_init_1.JPG)